Treadmill Belt Slow Down or Bogs Down? Reasons and Solutions

 The right treadmill belt placement helps us lift the walking belt at the machine’s center for about 3 inches without straining.
 But do this only after unplugging the power supply from the machine.

-See also Top 7 Best Under Desk Treadmills for Heavy and Obese People Reviewed
+See also Top 10 Best Low-Impact Treadmills for Bad Knees

 If the belt is too tight, loosen it mildly but don’t overdo it such that the treadmill becomes a danger to the individual using it, resulting in slippages.